-The Role of a CNA
+The Duties of a Nursing Assistant

 - Administering basic services to patients

 - Reading patient’s vital signs

 - Maintaining a record of patient’s health status

 - Cleaning and dressing patients